Anxiety. Do you have it? If you do, likely your kid does too. So how do you help your kid cope with their anxiety?

 Tamar had some very useful thoughts on parenting kids.

 I wish I could say I went to see her AFTER my mom-fail moment yesterday.
 But things take time to register.
 And for me, my lightbulb from her tips did not go on until I reflected later in the evening while discussing the day with my husband.

 - Identified the anxious feeling was happening.
 In my head, I should have said, “Jake has been calm for the past 3 hours since getting cut.
 His anxiety is coming out now with the backpack.”

 - Had Counter Conversation.
 What is your brain telling you?
 Is this reality?
 Is it the truth or a bully trying to make you worry?
 Counter the belief with thoughts of reality.
-So if one bubble (like in a cartoon) from your head has the thoughts of worry and fear, what would the other bubble say to counter the anxious belief?
+So if one bubble (like in a cartoon) from your head has the feelings of worry and fear, what would the other bubble say to counter the anxious belief?
 “Why do you think you will get a missing homework stamp when you had to leave school injured and didn’t have a chance to get your backpack?
-Do you really think your teacher would punish you for getting hit in the face and the office closing early?
+Do you think your teacher would punish you for getting hit in the face and the office closing early?
 Do you think if we explain what happened, she would understand?”

 - Played Out Examples of worry and things that could happen to demonstrate that the reality isn’t so worrisome.
 “Let’s say you get the missing homework stamp.
-We can talk to your teacher afterwards.
+We can talk to your teacher afterward.
 And regardless of what happens, mom and dad will know you shouldn’t have gotten the stamp.
 We’ll know the truth.”